Should I join my company pension scheme?

-With group personal pensions or stakeholder schemes, your contributions are treated as net, even if your employer collects them direct from pay and passes them to the provider.
+With group personal pensions or stakeholder schemes, your contributions are treated as net, even if your employer collects them directly from your pay and passes them to the provider.
 The provider then claims the basic rate relief and adds it to your pension.

 For 40% taxpayers, the impact is even greater.
-If you’re in a DC pension scheme, this is particularly significant as it boosts the size of contribution going into your pension.
+If you’re in a DC pension scheme, this is particularly significant, as it boosts the size of the contribution going into your pension.
 This means you can buy a bigger annuity when you retire.

 Go further: Tax relief – understand more about how tax relief works

 If your employer contributes to your pension, it's free money

 If your employer pays into a pension scheme, it’s worth joining in order to boost the value of your pension pot.
 If you don't, you'll have to arrange a private pension independently and meet the full cost of this.

 Employers who run final salary schemes normally make the most generous contributions (often 15% or more), in order to fund their ‘final salary’ promise.